 “Log4Shell made it obvious; SolarWinds made it urgent.”

 By 2025 every breach post-mortem reads like a supply-chain whodunit: compromised build servers, poisoned packages, unsigned containers.
 Governments responded with cyber-executive orders and mandatory software bills of materials (SBOMs); cloud vendors answered with turnkey provenance and artifact-signing services.
 Today, supply-chain security is table stakes for shipping software to federal, finance, health-tech, and even mid-market SaaS.
 This report maps the standards, ecosystem tooling, organizational shifts, and phased migration patterns that let teams ship verifiable builds without drowning in YAML.
+Security leaders often align this with hands-on supply-chain hardening services to close audit gaps faster.

 Table of Contents